Cardiff Metropolitan University: Cardiff School of Art & Design

 Cardiff School of Art & Design opened in 1865 as the Cardiff School of Art and is the oldest constituent part of the university.
 As of 2025, CSAD offers fifteen undergraduate degrees and eleven postgraduate master's degrees.

 The school is housed in a modern building on the Llandaff Campus.
 The School houses the FabLab and Perceptual Experience Laboratory that are open to both the public and the student body.
 Workshop facilities for all subject areas are open to students on a cross-disciplinary basis and include access to digital and manual processes including 3D scanning, chemical photographic developing, foundry casting and printmaking on and with ceramic, plastics and paper including one Columbia Press which is as old as the School itself.

 The school was assessed as number 39 of the top 80 destinations to study art and design in the UK by the Guardian's University Guide in 2010.

 Cardiff School of Education & Social Policy

-The School of Education has over 2000 students and over 100 academic and administrative staff.
+The School of Education & Social Policy has over 2000 students and over 100 academic and administrative staff.
 The School was established in 1951 to provide Initial Teacher Education Training (ITET) provision in Cardiff, and it remains the largest in Wales.

 In September 2017, the university's Health and Social Care, Social Work and Housing Studies programmes merged into school of education to become the School of Education & Social Policy.